 Although the impacts from Minnesota’s changing climate are touching all of us, some groups of people are more at risk.
 MPCA funded studies for 23 cities located in every region of Minnesota to identify their climate-vulnerable populations.
 Every Minnesota community can benefit from enacting relevant parts of the Menu of Climate Adaptation Strategies to reduce the impacts of climate change, improve public health, and expand the local economy.

-Climate Adaptation Planning Surveys of all governmental organizations in Minnesota were administered to measure progress on climate adaptation and resilience planning as an indicator for the state.
+Climate adaptation planning surveys of all governmental organizations in Minnesota measure progress on climate adaptation and resilience planning as an indicator for the state.

 - 2019 Climate Adaptation Planning Survey Report (p-gen4-15)